 The Regional Studies East Asia program is able to provide some scholarship funding to admitted students.
 However, this funding is limited and is awarded by the Admissions Committee on the basis of merit.
-We request that applicants to the RSEA program not contact faculty members to request nomination for fellowships or funding.
+Applicants to the RSEA program are asked not to contact faculty members to request nomination for fellowships or funding.

 The Harvard-Yenching Institute (HYI) Fellowship is for Asian nationals admitted into the RSEA program who show an interest in later pursuing a PhD as preparation for an academic career and who plan to return to Asia to teach upon completion of their graduate studies.
 There are a limited number of HYI Fellowships available and nominations are made solely by the RSEA Admissions Committee.
 Eligible candidates admitted into the RSEA Program are automatically considered and no direct application or solicitation is permitted.
 Applicants who hold degrees from English-medium universities located outside of Asia are not eligible.
 The HYI Fellowship is awarded for consecutive years of study only, and the RSEA program must be completed within two years.
 Please note that this fellowship is only for Harvard RSEA admitted students and is not transferable to other programs or universities.

 For additional information about funding graduate study at Harvard see the GSAS Funding Information, the Harvard Committee on General Scholarships, and the CARAT searchable database of fellowship opportunities.

 All appplicants to RSEA are encouraged to seek outside (non-Harvard) sources of funding for which they are eligible (see below for a partial list of scholarships for graduate study).
 Advanced planning is often required as the deadline for some scholarships may be before the Harvard GSAS application deadline.

 Other Scholarships for Graduate Study: